Rancho Mission Viejo

 The Reserve at Rancho Mission Viejo

-The Reserve at Rancho Mission Viejo is the result of more than twenty years of study and collaboration between Rancho Mission Viejo, the County of Orange, U.S. Fish and Wildlife Service, California Department of Fish and Game and the environmental community.
+The Reserve at Rancho Mission Viejo was established in 2007 and is the result of more than twenty years of study and collaboration between Rancho Mission Viejo, the County of Orange, U.S. Fish and Wildlife Service, California Department of Fish and Game and the environmental community.
 The study results and collaboration determined which areas of Rancho Mission Viejo should be perpetually preserved and which areas could be developed.
 The agreement that 75% of the ranch lands should be preserved and 25% developed is documented in a plan called the Southern Subregion Habitat Conservation Plan (SSHCP).

 The purpose of the SSHCP is to provide long-term, large-scale protection of natural vegetation communities and wildlife diversity while allowing compatible land uses and appropriate development and growth.
 The Conservation Strategy set forth in the plan “focuses on long-term protection and management of multiple natural communities that provide habitat essential to the survival of a broad array of wildlife and plant species” (County of Orange 2006).
 The SSHCP creates a permanent habitat reserve consisting of (1) 11,950 acres of former ranch lands now owned by the County of Orange – OC Parks (O’Neill Regional Park, Riley Wilderness Park, and Caspers Wilderness Park) and (2) 20,868 acres owned by Rancho Mission Viejo (The Reserve at Rancho Mission Viejo).